Resilience for Regular Path Queries: Towards a Complexity Classification: Additional Complexity Results

 \item There is an edge with capacity $+\infty$ from $t_{\text{source}}$ to every vertex of the form $\start_{a,v,v'}$ where $a$ is an endpoint assigned to the source partition, and from every vertex of the form $\eend_{a,v,v'}$ to~$t_{\text{target}}$ where $a$ is an endpoint in the target partition. \end{itemize} The explicit list of words has size $O(|A| \times |\Sigma|^2)$, and the construction runs in time $O(|D|^2 \times |A| \times |\Sigma|^2)$.

 We can see that this construction contains a single edge for every fact, whose capacity is the multiplicity of said fact.
-Every witness of the instance corresponds to a path from source to target by construction.
+Every witness of the instance corresponds to a source-to-target walk by construction.
 Indeed, for each forward word, we have a path from $t_{source}$ to the edge corresponding to its first letter, then following each letter in succession until we reach the last letter and then $t_{target}$.
 Further, for each backward word, we have a path from $t_{source}$ to the edge corresponding to its last letter, then following each letter in succession in reverse order, until we reach the first letter and $t_{target}$.

 We must also show that there is no path from source to target in the network that does not correspond to a witness.
 Any path from $t_{source}$ to $t_{target}$ must start with a vertex of the form $\start_{a,v,v'}$ where $a$ is assigned to the source partition (in particular it is not a letter that occurs in the middle of any word).
 We then move to a vertex $\start_{b,v',v''}$ and there are two cases: either $a$ was the first letter of a forward word $\alpha$ and $ab$ occurs as an infix in that word, necessarily at the beginning because no middle letters are repeated, or $a$ was the last letter of a backward word $\alpha$ and $ba$ occurs in that word, again necessarily at the end because no middle letters are repeated.
 We describe the first case (corresponding to forward words), the second (corresponding to backward words) is symmetric.
 From the condition that intermediate letters of words do not occur in other words, whenever we reach a vertex, then the next vertex must correspond to the next letter of~$\alpha$.
 Eventually we reach the last letter of~$\alpha$ and the corresponding node has no outgoing edge in the flow network except the edge to~$t_{\text{target}}$, so we terminate.
 Thus, all paths in this network correspond to witnesses.